mc1017/Music-Synthesiser/readme.md

 - `<ES_CAN.h>`:
   - (From ES-synth-starter)For initialization and configuration of the CAN module on the STM32 using the HAL library.
 - `<Keyboard.h>`:
-  - Defines pin assignments for various inputs and outputs, including the key matrix, audio outputs, and the joystick input.
+  - Defines the STM32 pin assignments, input/outputs which include the key matrix, audio outputs, and the joystick input.
-  - Defines a class called "Knob" that is used to read and track the rotary encoders' input.
+  - Defines the class "Knob"  used to read and track the rotary encoders' input.
   - Defines functions to update the state of the rotary encoders.
 - `<CAN_HandShake.h>`:
   - Initializes various variables and constants for assigning the keyabord as either a transmitter / reciever.